AWikia/Level/README.md

     - Squares (White, Black)
     - Arrows (3D, Black)
   - Extended Latin C
-  - Coptic (Supports only the 25 letters related to greek ones)
+  - Coptic (Supports all 50 glyphs related to greek ones and 18 glyphs not related to greek ones)
   - Extended Cyrillic A
   - CJK Symbols and Punctuation (Limited)
   - Hiragana